volere/quote-sender/README.md

 # Stripe Quote Sender

-This code adds some functionality to the Stripe Quotes ecosystem
+This code adds some functionality to the Stripe Quotes ecosystem.

+This branch is for converting the routes from the pages router to the app router system.

 ## Getting Started